octokerbs/Chronocode/README.md

 <div align="center">

+# 📅 Chronocode
-Chronocode backend implementation in golang with worker pools for commit downloading, concurrent AI processing and database pushing.
+An intelligent GitHub repo analyzer that summarizes and categorizes commits using Gemini, GitHub API, and Supabase.
+This iteration is implemented in golang with worker pools for commit downloading, concurrent AI processing and database pushing.
 </div>

 ## Frontend example